 Our house is part of the lovely Fuentemar Complex, with its well maintained gardens and superb pools.
 You will find ceiling fans and air conditioning in all the main rooms.
 The kitchen area has all the equipment required for a perfect holiday, this includes a fridge/freezer, washing machine, iron/ ironing board, microwave, hob and oven.
-The lounge has 2 comfortable sofas, one of which converts into a double bed.
+The lounge has 2 comfortable sofas.
 There is also a full size table and chairs.
-There is a TV with SKY for the English Channels or local Spanish ones.
 The bedrooms are nicely furnished.
 The bathroom is fully equipped and includes a full sized bath with overhead shower.
 There is a great roof terrace with views of the surrounding mountains for sunbathing & enjoying that glass of sangria.
 The pools are one minute from the house, with a separate pool for the little ones.
 The house is close to a variety of restaurants and has many attractions close by including some of the best golf in Spain.

 Things to do & See: About 5 minutes drive from the house is a great Aquapark, brilliant for children and adults of any age.
 Around 10 minutes drive is Mojacar village, a quaint Moorish village.
 With it's cobbled streets and white washed houses it has spectacular views.
 For all you cowboy buffs Mini Hollywood Theme Park is about 45 minutes away, a wild west town is recreated with shows, cowboy museum, restaurants, a zoo with an array of animals.
 This is where A Fistful of Dollars was filmed along with other famous westerns.
 Close by at Vera Town is the Vera Bull Ring, this is a historical bull fighting ring, you will have a guided tour by an ex-matador, who revels in his description of this event.
 There are still bull fights held here today Around 2 hours away after a picturesque ride, is the magnificent city of Granada where you can marvel at the world famous Alhambra Palace, and enjoy the Moorish city itself.